Picovoice/porcupine/demo/python/README.md

 ### Microphone Demo

-It opens an audio stream from a microphone and detects utterances of a give wake word(s).
+It opens an audio stream from a microphone and detects utterances of a given wake word.
 The following opens the default microphone and detects occurrences of "Picovoice".

 ```bash
 porcupine_demo_mic --keywords picovoice